 We know that the current situation with coronavirus (covid-19) raises a lot of questions.
-We’ve gathered some information below to answer frequently asked questions about your accommodation from September.
+We’ve gathered some information below to answer frequently asked questions about your accommodation.

 Information published is correct at the time of posting.
 This is a rapidly changing situation so please keep checking back for updates.